LuckyResearch/LuckyResearch/README.md

 - Research, RetroActive, Testnet
 - Trusted Validator and Active stronger contributor in Blockchain

-🌱 #Lucky Research contribute to the network Celestia, Dymension, Avail, Sui, Shentu, Side Prôtcol, SelfChain:
+🌱 #Lucky Research contribute to the network Celestia, Dymension, Avail, Sui, Shentu, Side Protocol, SelfChain:

  * Building a Modular blockchain community, diligently contributing to support the development of the Vietnamese community.